 Three Elements of an Arizona Estate Plan

-Basic estate planning documents for Arizona residents include the following:
+Basic estate planning documents for Arizona residents might include the following:

-- Powers of attorney declaration - Powers of attorney are generally used during a person's incapacity, i.e., when one is unable to make medical and financial decisions.
+- Powers of attorney declaration - Powers of attorney are generally used during a person's incapacity, i.e., when one is unable to make medical, mental health or financial decisions.
 If POAs are not in place, an Arizona court must appoint someone to make decisions.
 The court process can be a burden on time and finances.

 - Last will and testament - A last will and testament is the only document that can nominate guardians for dependent children.
 A last will and testament can also appoint executors or personal representatives and name beneficiaries of an estate.
 If a person passes without a will, the state of Arizona will choose personal representatives and guardians.

 - Revocable living trust - A revocable living trust complements both POAs and last wills and testaments.
 It offers additional control over how assets are managed and distributed.
 It can help families at any income level avoid costly probate court and otherwise protect their assets.

 Living trusts can benefit people of various income levels in Arizona.
 Some benefits include controlling distributions to young beneficiaries, maintaining a home, and avoiding Arizona probate court.
 Click here to read a more detailed explanation of living trusts in Arizona.
 You can also submit specific questions below.

 A revocable living trust is "revocable" because the document may be changed or terminated by its creator.
 It is a "living" trust because it is created while the trustor or creator is still living.
 (Post mortem trusts also exist.)

 Compared with a will, a living trust can hold assets long after the trustor has passed.
 This helps individuals or couples (married or unmarried) accomplish a variety of estate planning objectives.
 Click here to read more about revocable living trusts in Arizona.

 Free Estate Planning Consultation with Four Peaks Planning, Inc.